Verified and Tested 12/08/15

 Look at the overview and make sure your information is correct.
 Once satisfied click “Install”

 Congratulations!
 You have just installed and configured Joomla with Apache on your Fedora 23 Cloud Server.
-Thank you for following along in this How-To and check back with us for any new updates.
+Thank you for following along in this How-To and check back with us for any new updates, or learn about our HIPAA-compliant WordPress hosting packages.